Dynamic Pricing and Advertising with Demand Learning: Missing Proofs of Section

-Furthermore, for additive valuation functions, we can also handle arbitrary large or continuous quality spaces to obtain an $\tilde O(T^{3/4})$ regret independent of size of quality space $\stateNum$. \begin{theorem} Given an additive valuation function $\buyerUtility(\type, \quality) = \type + \quality$, and arbitrary (discrete or continuous) product quality space $\qualitySpace$, there exists an algorithm (\Cref{algo:large m} in \Cref{apx:algo large m}) that has expected regret of $O(\threeForthsRegret)$. \end{theorem}
+Furthermore, for additive valuation functions, we can also handle arbitrary large or continuous quality spaces to obtain an $\tilde O(T^{3/4})$ regret independent of size of quality space $\stateNum$. \begin{proposition} Given an additive valuation function $\buyerUtility(\type, \quality) = \type + \quality$, and arbitrary (discrete or continuous) product quality space $\qualitySpace$, there exists an algorithm (\Cref{algo:large m} in \Cref{apx:algo large m}) that has expected regret of $O(\threeForthsRegret)$. \end{proposition}

 The proposed \Cref{algo:large m} that achieves the above result is essentially a combination of a pre-processing step and \Cref{algo:dynamic pricing and advertising}.
 In this pre-processing step, we pool the product qualities that are ``close enough''.
 This gives us a new problem instance with a smaller discrete product quality space so that we can apply \Cref{algo:dynamic pricing and advertising}.
 With additive valuation function, we show that this reduction does not incur too much loss in revenue.
 A formal description of the algorithm and proof of Theorem \ref{additive and arbitrary} is provided in \Cref{apx:algo large m}.